zencart/documentation/content/dev/testframework/_index.md

 ---

 The Test Framework resides within the `not_for_release/testFramework` directory.
-This directory is only really available if you `checkout` the Zen Cart code using git.
+This directory is only really available if you `checkout` the Zen Cart code using `git`.
 It is not available if you just download the Zen Cart code via a `release` link.

-Running Zen Cart tests locally has the potential to **override your Zen Cart database and destroy data.**
+ALERT: Running Zen Cart tests locally has the potential to **overwrite your Zen Cart database and destroy data.**

 FIXME - work in progress